WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **by default**, every _CloudTrail_ **puts all of its events on the default EventBridge bus**

+- since _EventBridge_ uses the same underlying technology as _CW Events_, the following applies
+  > Some occurrences in AWS services can be reported to EventBridge both by the service itself and by CloudTrail.
+For example, an Amazon EC2 API call that starts or stops an instance generates EventBridge events as well as events through CloudTrail.

 ##### Across multiple accounts

 - there are two ways you could do this